MicrosoftDocs/PowerShell-Docs/reference/7.5/CimCmdlets/Get-CimAssociatedInstance.md

 - `http://schemas.microsoft.com/wbem/wsman/1/wmi/root/cimv2/Win32_LogicalDisk`
 - `http://intel.com/wbem/wscim/1/amt-schema/1/AMT_GeneralSettings`

-By default, if you do not specify this parameter, the DMTF standard resource URI `http://schemas.dmtf.org/wbem/wscim/1/cim-schema/2/` is used and the class name is appended to it.
+By default, if you don't specify this parameter, the DMTF standard resource URI `http://schemas.dmtf.org/wbem/wscim/1/cim-schema/2/` is used and the class name is appended to it.

 **ResourceURI** can only be used with CIM sessions created using the WSMan protocol, or when specifying the **ComputerName** parameter, which creates a CIM session using WSMan.
-If you specify this parameter without specifying the **ComputerName** parameter, or if you specify a CIM session created using DCOM protocol, you get an error, because the DCOM protocol does not support the **ResourceURI** parameter.
+If you specify this parameter without specifying the **ComputerName** parameter, or if you specify a CIM session created using DCOM protocol, you get an error, because the DCOM protocol doesn't support the **ResourceURI** parameter.

 If both the **ResourceUri** parameter and the **Filter** parameter are specified, the **Filter**